-The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand-name-drugs to Part D enrollees who have reached the Coverage Gap and are not receiving "Extra Help."
-For branded drugs, the 50% discount provided by manufacturers excludes any dispensing fee for costs in the gap.
-The enrollee would pay the dispensing fee on the portion of the cost, which is paid by the plan (10% in 2017).
+The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand-name drugs to Part D members who have reached the Coverage Gap and are not receiving "Extra Help."
+For brand-name drugs, the 70% discount provided by manufacturers excludes any dispensing fee for costs in the gap.
+Members pay 25% of the negotiated price and a portion of the dispensing fee for brand-name drugs.

-If you reach the Coverage Gap, we will automatically apply the discount when your pharmacy bills you for your prescription, and your Part D Explanation of Benefits (EOB) will show any discount provided.
+If you reach the Coverage Gap, we will automatically apply the discount when your pharmacy bills you for your prescription and your Part D Explanation of Benefits (EOB) will show any discount provided.
 Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and move you through the Coverage Gap.
-The amount paid by the plan (10%) does not count toward your out-of-pocket costs.
+The amount paid by the plan (5%) does not count toward your out-of-pocket costs.

 You also receive some coverage for generic drugs.
-If you reach the Coverage Gap, the plan pays 49% of the price for generic drugs and you pay the remaining 51% of the price.
-For generic drugs, the amount paid by the plan (49%) does not count toward your out-of-pocket costs.
+If you reach the Coverage Gap, the plan pays 75% of the price for generic drugs and you pay the remaining 25% of the price.
+For generic drugs, the amount paid by the plan (75%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the Coverage Gap.
 Also, the dispensing fee is included as part of the cost of the drug.